yandex/yandex-search-mcp-server/readme.md

 The Yandex Search MCP server includes the following tools:

+- (NEW) **ai_search_with_yazeka_post** Performs a real-time web search and returns an AI-generated answer based on the search results using Yandex Yazeka AI model.
-- **search-api_post**: Performs a real-time web search and returns an encoded XML of the search results page
+- **web_search_post**: Performs a real-time web search and returns an encoded XML of the search results page

 ## How to Add Yandex Search MCP to Claude Desktop 🤖